tuanhuynh18/monarch/back_end/README.md

+# Admin Dashboard
+A simple admin dashboard is available at [/admin][admin] that provides a tabular way to examine the data for each object class.
+A valid user account is needed to access the admin dashboard, but a real email is not needed to sign up.

 # API Documentation
 When submitting form data to the API, set the `Content-Type` and `Accepts` HTTP headers to `application/json`.
 Any form data sent to the server (e.g. via `POST` actions) should have a JSON body encoded as `raw json`, `form-data`, or